bertilmuth/being/README.md

 The goal of Being is to maximize developer joy and productivity when building message-driven, event-sourced services.

-This is manifested in the following principles:
-* **Reduce cognitive load.** By using a convention-over-configuration approach, Being reduces the number of concepts to learn.
-There's a clear separation between infrastructure and domain logic, enabling you to be productive.
+By using a convention-over-configuration approach, Being reduces the number of concepts to learn.
+There's a clear separation between infrastructure and domain logic.
 And whenever possible, the Being API uses POJOs.

-* **Make immutability optional.** You can choose whether you create a new aggregate instance when processing an event, or mutate the existing one.
-Both options are equally simple to implement.
-* **Support fast and isolated behavior tests.** The aggregate behavior can be tested without the underlying framework, using synchronous calls.
+The aggregate behavior can be tested without the underlying framework, using synchronous calls.
 Of course, you can also test the service as a whole, by sending GET and POST requests to it.

 Being is based on the [Lagom framework](https://www.lagomframework.com/).
 Here's Lagom's statement on the [advantages of event sourcing](https://www.lagomframework.com/documentation/1.6.x/java/ESAdvantage.html).